English

 What happens when children finish the Little Wandle Phonics Programme?

 After completing the Little Wandle Phonics programme, children are specifically taught reading skills through Pathways to Read.
-Each class has 3 or 4 sessions of Pathways to Read per week.
+Each class has 3 sessions of Pathways to Read per week.

 Reading for pleasure and Home Reading: